aklivity/zilla-docs/src/tutorials/quickstart/kafka-proxies.md

 - **POST** - Push a new event.
 - **GET:SSE** - Stream all of the events published on the `event-sse` Kafka topic.

-The [events-sse](http://localhost/ui/clusters/local/all-topics/events-sse/messages) Kafka topic will have a record of each time you sent a new event over HTTP to the SSE stream.
+The [events-sse](http://localhost/ui/clusters/local/all-topics/events-sse/messages) Kafka topic will have a record of each new event sent over HTTP to the SSE stream.

 ::: note Going Deeper
-Zilla can be configured for more use cases that we aren't able to cover in this quickstart.
+Zilla can be configured for more use cases we can't cover in this quickstart.
 Here are some other interesting examples you will want to check out.

 - [REST proxy guide](../../concepts/kafka-proxies/sse-proxy.md)
 - [Kafka fanout example](https://github.com/aklivity/zilla-examples/tree/main/sse.kafka.fanout)